anze3db/blog/_posts/2024-01-02-gunicorn-restart.md

 ## Upgrading Gunicorn itself

-The above method never closes the master Gunicorn process, so it will never get upgraded.
+The above method upgrades your application and its dependencies (unless you are [preload your app](https://docs.gunicorn.org/en/stable/settings.html#preload-app)!), but never closes the master Gunicorn process, so it will never get upgraded.
 This isn't a big deal since Gunicorn updates are rare (there were almost two years between 20.0.4 and 21.0.0 releases).
 But if you need to upgrade Gunicorn itself and still don't want to risk downtime, you have to do the following:

 ```bash
 kill -USR2 $(cat gunicorn.pid) # Start the new master process alongside the old one